-In this case you might face a hard decision if your budget is limited.
+In this case, you might face a hard decision if your budget is limited.

 Now here’s why.

-On one hand 1TB of space can be used for a larger sample library.
+On one hand, 1TB of space can be used for a larger sample library.
 Meanwhile smaller SSD drives (for their cost) deliver gains in noticeable performance.
 This mostly improves the general experience of using a laptop and in our case – loading samples/VSTs and etc.

 If you want the best of both worlds – pay the price for 1 TB SSD.

-If you don’t care about extra hard drive speed – save your money for a better processor and just go for a HDD.
+If you don’t care about extra hard drive speed – save your money for a better processor and just go for an HDD.
 That is completely viable since hard drive speed won’t hinder FL Studio.

 If you’re on the fence, you could go for a hybrid solution which means having two hard drives – one (SSD) for Windows and FL Studio.
 And the second one for your samples.
 If SSD has 250GB+, most VSTs should fit too.